My dream is that people will realize that farm animals are no different than their pets

 In 2011, a worker at Conklin Dairy Farms in Plain City, Ohio was sentenced to eight months in jail and ordered to pay a $1,000 fine for maliciously abusing cows and calves.
 The charges were a result of undercover footage filmed by a Mercy For Animals undercover investigator during a four week period in 2010.
 The court also ordered the worker to receive mandatory animal abuse counseling and barred him from contact with animals for three years.

-The undercover video footage by Mercy for Animals, Compassion Over Killing, HSUS, and other farm animal advocacy organizations is forcing corporate animal agriculture companies to impose more humane handling and treatment of animals by their employees or be subject to unwanted lawsuits, fines, and media attention.
+There are countless undercover videos and footage that show systematic abuse and cruelty on factory farms.
+Sadly many of the videos show the same patterns and types of abuse that these animals endure, and new videos are continuously being released.
+The undercover video footage by Animal Equality, Mercy for Animals, Animal Outlook, HSUS, and other farm animal advocacy organizations is forcing corporate animal agriculture companies to impose more humane handling and treatment of animals by their employees or be subject to unwanted lawsuits, fines, and media attention.
 Even the recently adopted ag-gag laws in some states haven’t kept new undercover footage from being released and inspiring people to demand change.

 Many farm sanctuaries have been created throughout the world over the last ten years.
 The first one, Farm Sanctuary in upstate New York, opened in 1985.
 These inspired rural locations provide a home for rescued farm animals and give them a place to live out the remainder of their years with dignity, surrounded by compassion and love.
 Moreover, because most farm sanctuaries are open to the public, they give people the opportunity to meet and get to know farm animals on a personal level.
 For many, this interaction with the rescued animals opens their eyes to the reality that farm animals are no different than their pet dog or cat.